 Providers are required to have appropriate administrative processes in place to meet the 28-day timeframe and must work with Wage Subsidy Employers to ensure that this timeframe is met.
-If the Department determines there is evidence (e.g., correspondence and/or a draft Wage Subsidy Agreement in the Department's IT Systems) that the Provider delayed the Employer's approval, the Department may take compliance action against a Provider.
-This may include including Directing the Provider to make Wage Subsidy payments to the Wage Subsidy Employer without reimbursement and/or blocking Outcome payments associated with the Employment position.
+If the Department determines there is evidence (e.g., correspondence and/or a draft Wage Subsidy Agreement in the Department's IT Systems) that the Provider delayed the Employer's approval the Department may take compliance action against a Provider.
+This includes but is not limited to delays caused by Providers: